 Guide on wellbeing: procrastination

-What to help procrastination?
 Procrastination is a natural response to stress.
+Read a few tips that help with procrastination.

-The essay deadline is approaching, and you suddenly notice feeling unusually highly motivated to clear your window blinds.
-Or you decide to watch one more video on social media.
+Your essay deadline is approaching, but suddenly you notice feeling unusually highly motivated to clean your window blinds.
+Or maybe you decide to watch one more video on social media.
 Whatever shape it takes, procrastination is something we all know very well.

 You’re not lazy!